-Anyone who suffers an injury during school shall promptly report such injury to the Supervisor/ Instructor no later than end of the period on the day in which the injury occurred.
+Anyone who suffers an injury during school shall promptly report such injury to the supervisor or instructor no later than the end of the period on the day in which the injury occurred.

 Firearms, ammunition, explosives or other weapons are prohibited on the school property.

-No one should smoke in areas where “No Smoking” signs are posted, or where hazard from smoking exists.
+No one should smoke in areas where “No Smoking” signs are posted, or where hazards from smoking exist.

-If a fire should occur, contact your supervisor/instructor or the School President.
+If a fire should occur, contact your supervisor or instructor or the School President.